msandholz/RaspberryPi_CodeSnippeds/README.md

 ## How to use the I2C-Interface

-1. Enable the I2C-Interface with ´sudo raspi-config´ and select ´4.
-Interfacing Options´ and `P5 I2C`
+1. Enable the I2C-Interface with `sudo raspi-config` and select `4.
+Interfacing Options` and `P5 I2C`

 2. Install two packages to use I2C:
-    - ´sudo apt-get install i2c-tools´
+    - `sudo apt-get install i2c-tools`
-    - ´sudo apt-get install python-smbus´
+    - `sudo apt-get install python-smbus`

-3. Add the pi-user to the I2C-Access group with ´sudo adduser pi i2c´ and reboot the system with ´sudo reboot´
+3. Add the pi-user to the I2C-Access group with `sudo adduser pi i2c` and reboot the system with `sudo reboot`

-4. Test the software with ´i2cdetect -y 1´ and ´i2cdetect -F 1´ to see if there is anything connected.
+4. Test the software with `i2cdetect -y 1` and `i2cdetect -F 1` to see if there is anything connected.